uwplse/oeuf/README.md

 * Check that each reflection is correct by proving it denotes to the original program with `reflexivity`.
-* Extract the reflections by importing the plugin and the pretty printer and running `Eval compute Then Write To File "foobar.oeuf" (Pretty.compilation_unit.print (CompilationUnit.Compilation_unit _ (hcons foo_reflect (hcons bar_reflect hnil)) ["foo"; "bar"])).` Note that the list of strings given at the end of the command specifies the assembly-level symbol names corresponding to each expression.
+* Extract the reflections by importing the plugin and the pretty printer and running `Oeuf Eval compute Then Write To File "foobar.oeuf" (Pretty.compilation_unit.print (CompilationUnit.Compilation_unit _ (hcons foo_reflect (hcons bar_reflect hnil)) ["foo"; "bar"])).` Note that the list of strings given at the end of the command specifies the assembly-level symbol names corresponding to each expression.
 * Ensure that there is a shim for foo at `shims/foobar_shim.c`.
 This shim may refer to extracted expressions by the symbol names chosen above.
 * Run `./occ.sh foobar` to compile foo and bar together with their shim.
 * The resulting executable is placed in `./a.out` and is ready to run!